Ponteland Runners / Ponteland Tri

 Ponteland Runners – Latest Developments

 Early in 2015 Ponteland Runners changed the sessions we offer throughout the week to better serve the members and community.
-Previously the Monday evening 20:00hrs session was the only structured session but since Feb 2015 the club now offers a structured session on both Monday ( 19:00hrs ) and Wednesday ( 19:00hrs ) for two groups on a Monday and three on a Wednesday, referred to as the A Group, B Group and C Groups.
+Previously the Monday evening 20:00hrs session was the only structured session but since Feb 2015 the club now offers a structured session on both Monday ( 19:00hrs ) and Wednesday ( 19:00hrs ) for two groups on a Monday and five on a Wednesday.
 This enables a wide range of runners to participate in sessions that suite their ability.
-Thanks to Suzanne, Sue and Tina for the work they have done for the beginners.